 Day 10 - St Mary’s, Isles of Scilly

 This morning we dock at the magnificent Isles of Scilly situated only 28 miles from Cornwall.
-Today, we are free to explore St Mary’s island, with its magical white sanded beaches, beautiful waters and picturesque seascapes.
+Today, we are free to explore St Mary’s island, with its white sand beaches and picturesque seascapes.
 Simply relax on the tranquil beaches or discover the charming village of Hugh Town, the cultural hub of the island.
 Alternatively, discover the privately-owned island of Tresco and Abbey Gardens where 20,000 exotic species reside in the desirable sub-tropical climate.
 Ship to shore tender service.

 This morning disembark to discover delightful St Peter Port, enriched with pretty cobblestone streets, intertwining stairways and alleyways, picturesque houses and a stunning waterfront decorated with beautiful grey and white stone buildings.
 You can explore Castle Cornet, which has guarded St Peter Port for over 800 years.
-Nearby is the town of Guernsey, despite being claimed by Britain it is geographically closer to France, which can be seen through its vibrant Anglo-French ambience.
+Guernsey, despite being claimed by Britain, is geographically closer to France, which can be seen through its vibrant Anglo-French ambience.
 The town itself boasts duty-free shops alongside a glorious coastline filled with stunning bays.
 Ship to shore tender service.